matthewxgoad/wrong-answers-only/readme.md

 ## Credits

-This project is coded by Matthew Goad with help from insttructors and tutors from the Washington University / Trilogy Education Coding Boot Camp program.
+This project is coded by Matthew Goad with help from instructors and tutors from the Washington University / Trilogy Education Coding Boot Camp program.

-I also used [this site](https://www.sitepoint.com/simple-javascript-quiz/) to help understand coding a Javascript quiz.
+I also used [this site](https://www.sitepoint.com/simple-javascript-quiz/) and [this video](https://www.youtube.com/watch?v=riDzcEQbX6k) to help understand coding a Javascript quiz.